ICHRY0/Ip-tracker/README.md

 ## Acknowledgments

-A big thank you to anyone providing feedback on my [solution](https://www.frontendmentor.io/solutions/ip-address-tracker-02_5ChONI).
-It definitely helps to find new ways to code and find easier solutions!
+A big thank you to anyone